sahbic/todo-bot/README.md

 # todo-bot

 This project is a Telegram bot that manages a to-do list stored in a GitHub repository.
 The bot allows users to fetch, add, and mark tasks as done via Telegram commands.
-All actions are logged in a log file stored in the same GitHub repository.

 It's the perfect companion project to [todo-cli](https://github.com/sahbic/todo-cli).

 ## Features